arashnrim/lectern/content/productivity/design-thinking.md

 - productivity
 ---

 A thinking process to help with generating and executing an solution for problems.
 Often utilises [[social/human-centred-design|human-centred design]] to come up with humane and usable solutions.
+Requires creators to consider people's experiences to focus on their human needs.
 Has five distinct steps to the process:

 1. [[social/empathy|Empathise|]]
 	- Aims to understand the experiences, actions, and feelings experienced by people (e.g., the target audience)